 Blackwater Bay is huge and there are many inlets to explore that will keep you busy for hours.

 Bayside is secluded so it is not a great launching off point for visiting Pensacola or nearby Navarre.
 Don’t expect to get back and forth to the city quickly so do not overschedule yourself.

 With our take it easy pace, this wasn’t an issue.

 We only went on two side trips in the 4 days we were there.

 - One was to the National Naval Aviation Museum

 - The other was to visit out friends Crazy Family Adventure who were staying at Gulf State Park Campground just over the border in coastal Alabama.

-There will not be any camphosts coming around on golf carts to check on you and there is no campground office.
+There will not be any campground hosts coming around on golf carts to check on you and there is no campground office.
 You are basically on your own with other campers.
 So, it is up to you to follow camping etiquette.

 Always clean up your campground, not just to be a good neighbor to other RVers and Campers, but also to the local wildlife.
 The campground does have trash cans, but if they are overflowing, please take it with you.

-The local wildlife was very present on our visit with water snakes, bear, and raccoon nearby.
+The local wildlife was very present on our visit with water snakes, bears, and raccoons nearby.
 Don’t feed them and always keep a safe distance.